dlang-tour/english/multithreading/fibers.md

 has nothing to do or waits for more input, it *actively* gives away its possibility to execute instructions by calling `Fiber.yield()`.
-The parent context gains now power again but the fiber's state - all variables on the stack - are saved.
+The parent context gains control again but the fiber's state - all variables on the stack - are saved.
 The fiber can then be resumed and will continue at the instruction right *after*